mobify/stencil/README.md

 1. Ensure you have Sass 3.3+: run `sass -v`.
 If you have Sass < 3.3, run `gem update sass`.

-2. Ensure you have Bower: `bower -v`.
+2. Ensure you have Bower: run `bower -v`.
 If not, run `npm install -g bower`.

 3. Clone git@github.com:mobify/stencil.git.
 Tests should be done on master.

-4. Change to the stencil directory and `run npm install && bower install`.
+4. Change to the stencil directory and run `npm install && bower install`.

 5. Run `grunt` to compile the test stylesheets.